DerekCresswell/DrupalBaseProject/Readme.md

 After you have the repo cloned follow these instructions to get your site set up :

-1. Find and replace "SITE-NAME" and "THEME-NAME" with the appropriate names.
+1. Find and replace "SITE-NAME", "PROJECT-NAME", and "THEME-NAME" with the appropriate names.
     * Also change the `name` at the top of the Lando file.

 2. Navigate to the project root and run `inv setup`.
 This should start your site and set up things like settings.